TobyLobster/ManicMiner/README.md

 A single byte of the level data is changed (a key position on level 20) during initialisation.
 Perhaps to make it harder to make a completely perfect copy of the game, or perhaps it's just a last minute 'fix'.
 I don't think it makes a significant difference to the difficulty of the last level.

 # Implementation issues

+## Slow
 The games runs slowly compared to the Spectrum original.
 This is partly down to the method of plotting.
 Horizontal guardians are drawn using OSWRCH to write user defined characters to the screen.
 The keys are animated using the same method.
 The second major reason for being slow is that there is no collision map.
 When the game needs to know what is on the screen (e.g. the squares surrounding the player) it reads the character from the screen using OSBYTE 135.
 The OS has to read the 8x8 pixels off the screen and then compare them against each character 32-255 in the current character set until if finds a match.
 This is understandably not efficient.

 For example, each key is animated (one at a time round robin style) by moving the text cursor to the X,Y position of a key (3 calls to OSWRCH), reading the character from the screen (OSBYTE 135) and if it's still a key (not taken) then plot the key in a new colour (three more calls to OSWRCH).

 The player and vertical guardians are drawing using a custom plot routine (which is also not greatly efficient).

+In several places in the code, a multiplication is required but is often implemented with a loop of repeated addition.
+This is sub-optimal.

-There is an explicit short delay in the main loop, but this is much less significant a factor in the speed.
+There is also an explicit short delay loop in the main loop, but this is a negligible factor in the speed.
+This was probably used more in early development when (with fewer features implemented) the speed would otherwise be too fast.

+## Flicker
+The player in particular is flickery when moving.
+The game copies bytes at and around the player position on screen to a cache while the player is not shown.
+These bytes are copied over a drawn player to erase the player.

+## Collision detection
+There is only box collision here, not pixel perfect collision.
+The boxes around the guardians are adjusted to give a little leeway.

 # Variations from the Spectrum version
-* Only four colours are available instead of the Spectrum's 16
+* Only four colours are available in this MODE 1 style screen, instead of the Spectrum's 16.

-* The BBC version only occupies a fraction of the screen
+* The BBC version only occupies a fraction of the full screen

-* The title screen is basic on the BBC.
+* The title screen is rudimentary on the BBC.
 The Spectrum version has a visual scene, a piano keyboard and The Blue Danube playing.

-* The screen layout is different, with the Air bar at the side rather than below, and the Spectrum version shows the lives visually as player sprites animating, but it's just a number on the BBC.
+* The layout on screen is different, with the Air bar at the side rather than below the play area, and the Spectrum version shows the lives visually as player sprites walking, but it's just a number on the BBC.

-* The individual graphics are sometimes not perfectly identical
+* The individual graphics are close but sometimes not perfectly identical to the Spectrum.

 * The final two levels are different.
 The Spectrum's "Solar Power Generator" has been replaced with a new design "The Meteor Storm", and the final level is a different design too (but still called "The Final Barrier").
 They both include a new feature that I am calling 'energy fields', barriers that turn on / off at regular intervals and are deadly when on.